jeremyckahn/shifty/index.md

 ## [Download](../shifty.js) • [Source](https://github.com/jeremyckahn/shifty)

 Shifty is a JavaScript tweening engine designed to fit all of your animation needs.
-Shifty's key benefits include:
+It is a low-level animation library focused on optimal performance and flexibility that can easily be built upon and extended.
+Shifty's key benefits are:

 - **Speed**: Shifty is optimized for smooth animation performance, even with many concurrent animations.
-- **Flexibility and extensibility**: Shifty provides numerous low-level APIs to let you hook into its animation pipeline.
+- **Flexibility and extensibility**: Shifty can easily be built upon and extended via it's unopinionated API.
 - **Small footprint**: The full build is [less than 6Kb when minified and gzipped](https://bundlephobia.com/result?p=shifty).
-- **`Promise` support**: Shifty's tweens can be `await`ed.
-[Learn about the benefits of `async`/`await`-based animations](https://dev.to/jeremyckahn/the-case-for-async-await-based-javascript-animations-pkl).
+- **`Promise` support**: Shifty's tweens are `await`-able [thenables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then). ([Learn about the benefits of `async`/`await`-based animations here](https://dev.to/jeremyckahn/the-case-for-async-await-based-javascript-animations-pkl)).

-If you're looking for a high-performance animation engine with low overhead, minimal memory footprint, and a permissive license (MIT), Shifty might be the right choice for you!
+If you're looking for an animation engine with top-tier performance, minimal overhead, and a permissive license (MIT), Shifty might be the right choice for you!

+---

-Shifty is a low-level animation solution.
-It does not perform any rendering, but it can be easily integrated into whatever rendering mechanism is most appropriate for your project.
+Shifty does not perform any rendering, but it can be easily integrated into whatever rendering mechanism is most appropriate for your project.
 Shifty is meant to be a lightweight alternative to richer tools like the excellent [GreenSock Animation Platform](https://greensock.com/).

 Shifty powers [Stylie](https://jeremyckahn.github.io/stylie/) and [Mantra](https://jeremyckahn.github.io/mantra/), a suite of graphical animation tools.
 It is also the tweening engine used by [GDevelop](https://gdevelop-app.com/) and [ProgessBar.js](https://progressbarjs.readthedocs.io/en/latest/#how-it-works).
 Even [Yelp](http://engineeringblog.yelp.com/2015/01/animating-the-mobile-web.html) has used it!